 The gas flow from the nozzle is important for several reasons.
 First, it is helpful in achieving breakdown.
-Second, the flow mixes downstream from the nozzle with atmospheric gases including N2, O2 and H2O.
+Second, the flow mixes downstream from the nozzle with atmospheric gases including $N_2$ , $O_2$ and $H_2O$ .
 Third, the gas flow propels radicals and metastables toward the surface to be treated.
 Fourth, the flow diameter helps determine the diameter of the treated spot on the sample.
 The flow rate was an adjustable parameter, and it was measured using a Sierra mass flow meter.
-The flow velocity V in the glass-tube nozzle is proportional to the flow rate; at a flow rate of 1 SLPM (liters per minute) the velocity is V = 1.3 m/s.
+The flow velocity V in the glass-tube nozzle is proportional to the flow rate; at a flow rate of 1 SLPM (liters per minute), the velocity is V = 1.3 m/s.
 This gas flow is comfortable in the mouth.

-We positioned the handpiece using a mechanical setup with the needle pointed downward toward the sample.
-The sample's agar surface was horizontal, so that the gas flow impinged the sample's surface at 90° incidence.
-The handpiece was held in a mount that allowed raising and lowering it.
+We positioned the handset using a mechanical setup with the needle pointed downward toward the sample.
+The sample's agar surface was horizontal, so that the gas flow impinged the sample's surface at a $90^{\circ}$ incidence.
+The handset was held in a mount that allowed raising and lowering it.